 The Geography (BA) degree provides you with a broad understanding of geography in a strong liberal arts context.
 You will be required to complete a language requirement and a minor.
 This degree appeals to students who are already proficient in a language or have study abroad aspirations.

 You will be especially marketable in the field of geography when you also complete Appalachian’s undergraduate Certificate in Geographic Information Systems with just four additional courses.
-Many students choose to double major by pairing this degree with Sustainable Development.
+Many students choose to double major by pairing this degree with Community and Regional Planning.

 Employment: Students graduate career-ready, and most go straight into the demanding job market.
 Employers include Disney, Lowe’s Hardware, and local and state governments throughout North Carolina.